"The War to End War"

 U.S. President Woodrow Wilson had lofty goals for World War I, including his hope that the war would create a set of conditions that made future wars impossible.
 Along with his plea that the war should be fought "to make the world safe for democracy,” the quote above is probably Wilson's most famous statement during America's involvement in the war.
 Ironically, though, Wilson did not use the most famous phrase first, and he only said it once.
 The first man to use it was H.G.
 Wells, the English author, most famous for his science fiction work such as The Invisible Man and The War of the Worlds.
 An outspoken critic of the Germans, Wells began writing a series of articles in 1914, arguing that the defeat of Germany would put an end to all war.
 The articles were later published in a book called The War That Will End War.

 Location.
 30° 13.712′ N, 90° 54.791′ W. Marker is in Gonzales, Louisiana, in Ascension Parish.
-Marker can be reached from South Irma Boulevard 0.3 miles north of East Worthey Street, on the right when traveling north.
+Memorial can be reached from South Irma Boulevard 0.3 miles north of East Worthey Street, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Gonzales LA 70737, United States of America.
+Touch for directions.

 More about this marker.
 Located at the Gonzales Veterans Memorial Park

 Credits.
 This page was last revised on March 20, 2019.
 It was originally submitted on March 11, 2018, by Cajun Scrambler of Assumption, Louisiana.
 This page has been viewed 168 times since then and 18 times this year.
 Photos: 1, 2, 3. submitted on March 11, 2018.
 4. submitted on March 19, 2019, by Allen C. Browne of Silver Spring, Maryland.